 5. Laneway Cinema, The Rocks

-Once a week, The Rocks plays host to a free film screening as Atherden Street is turned into a cosy open air cinema.
-Wednesdays are the dates for your diary, and three films remain in Laneway Cinema‘s 2024 offering: on January 17 it’s time for The Adventures of Priscilla, Queen of the Desert, whilst a pair of comedy capers follow afterwards with Identity Thief (January 24) and We’re The Millers (January 31).
+Once a week, The Rocks plays host to a free film screening as Atherden Street is turned into a cosy open-air cinema.
+Wednesdays are the dates for your diary, and December offerings include: Planes, Trains and Automobiles, The Grinch Who Stole Christmas, and Home Alone 2: Lost in New York.
 Settle into a bean bag or deck chair – preferably with something delicious from the on-site eateries in hand – and enjoy!
 Entry is free with no booking required, more info here.

 📍 Atherden Street, The Rocks, NSW 2000.